pyrddlgym-project/rddlrepository/rddlrepository/archive/standalone/TrafficBLX/README.md

 ![Animation of the RDDL implementation](img/TrafficBLX_small.gif)

 ## BLX model
 The BLX model is a model of traffic flow.
-The model abstracts away the detailed motions of vehicles, but is still detailed enough to capture several different traffic modalities (undersaturated, saturated, and oversaturated flow).
-For some applications such as traffic signal control, the level of detail captured by the model may be sufficient for reaching good performance.
+The model abstracts away the motions of individual vehicles, instead keeping track of flows moving at some constant propagation speed.
+Nevertheless, the model is detailed enough to capture several different traffic modalities (undersaturated, saturated, and oversaturated flow).
+For some applications, such as traffic signal control, the level of detail captured by the model may be sufficient for reaching good performance (when combined with a good planning algorithm).

 The BLX model propagates traffic flows along the links of a traffic network in discrete time-steps of equal duration[^1].